 Freedom of Creativity

 Adriana Sol’s story is typical of many women who work in public relations.
 She began her career after a false start in the world of advertising.
 Like many women who came to PR after opting out of a different career path, Adriana cites the creative freedom she has as a public relations manager as one of the main reasons that she has taken to her new role.
 In the same world as public relations, is the domain of print journalism, another industry with a very even gender split and which encourages creative thinking.
+There are so many avenues that women can go down in the Public Relations sector including HR and Cybersecurity Marketing.
 Many people feel that women have been unfairly denied opportunities in creative fields such as art and writing throughout much of our history, so it is encouraging to see these talents now being nurtured in a number of different ways.
+Another option for harnessing creativity is one of these marketing agencies.

 (Relatively) Equal Salaries